simotek/Enlightenment-Themes/README.md

 Enlightenment-Themes
 ====================

+**Note Vertex has been renamed to Dimensions, you can find it in the Dimensions Branch**

 Various Enlightenment and Terminology themes i'm working on, a branch per theme, development status for each theme is listed below.

 For released themes you can simply download the bundled tarball extract it with `tar -xf <ThemeName>-bundle.tar.xf` and then run `install.sh` to put the files